Dorian’s heart lept into his throat when the door to the Herald’s Rest slammed open and one very angry looking elf stormed towards him.

 As Dorian climbed up the ladder and peered into the room, he saw Fenris curled up in a corner.
 Dorian came all the way up and sat himself next to Fenris, who didn’t bother to lift his head.
 Dorian held out the bottle of wine as a peace offering.

-“For what it’s worth, I am so very sorry you had to suffer so much at the hands of that monster.
+“For what it’s worth, I am very sorry you had to suffer at the hands of that monster.
 If I could have interfered that night, I promise you I would have.
 As it was, my father noticed how upsetting it was for me and he dragged me home early.
 It was quite the snub actually and my father was rather proud of himself for it.”

 Fenris looked up and took the bottle of wine, uncorking it with the sharp tip of his gauntlet and taking a long pull from the bottle, before handing it back to Dorian.
 “I’m sorry as well, I hadn’t realized how young you were.
 Somehow I had it in my head that you were at least a decade older.”